Power-Components/powergrid-doc/docs/table/action-rules.md

 ### emit(string $event = '', array $params = [])

-Sets the button's event to be emitted.
+Sets the event emitted by the target (available for Buttons).

 Example: